-- Solar water heating: flat-plate systems on small and commercial scale for homes and businesses (US\$0.09 and US\$0.13 per kWh, respectively); - Solar PV: at utility scale (monocrystalline, US\$22 per kWh), and distributed commercial and small scale (polycrystalline and thin film, US\$0.24 and US\$0.28 per kWh respectively); - Wind ('Class 1', and lowerable/tiltable turbines), on a utility scale (US\$0.09 and US\$0.16 per kWh, respectively); and - Assuming there may be sufficient quantity of waste of sufficiently good quality in the medium-long term, waste-based technologies: landfill gas to energy (270kW internal combustion, US\$0.08 per kWh), and waste to energy (100kW anaerobic digester, US\$0.10 per kWh), on a small scale operated commercially.
-We screen waste-based technologies in, in spite of an extremely limited amount of waste with uncertain composition (see G.4), given the Government's interest and preliminary work done for this technology, and given the importance of waste management on the island for reasons other than power generation.
-It is not certain that any waste-based technology may be exploited commercially in Anguilla; however, very small scale units might be implemented, and their cost assessed from the broader perspective of waste management.
+- Wind ('Class 1', and lowerable/tiltable turbines), on a utility scale (US\$0.09 and US\$0.16 per kilowatt hour, respectively) - Waste-based technologies, assuming there may be sufficient quantity of waste of sufficiently good quality in the medium to long term: landfill gas to energy (270kW internal combustion, US\$0.08 per kilowatt hour), and waste to energy (100kW anaerobic digester, US\$0.10 per kilowatt hour), on a small scale operated commercially.
+We screen waste-based technologies in, in spite of an extremely limited amount of waste with uncertain composition (see G.4).
+We do this given the Government's interest in this technology and preliminary work done for it, and the importance of waste management in Anguilla for reasons other than power generation.
+It is not certain that any waste-based technology may be exploited commercially in Anguilla.
+However, very small scale units might be implemented, and their cost assessed from the broader perspective of waste management.